 EDHS 4111 Epidemiological Principles in Health Promotion 3 cr.

 Prerequisite: EDHS 2170 or consent of department.
-The epidemiologic orientation to health and disease, as well as basic descriptive and analytic aspects of epidemiology, will be covered in this course designed for students in health education-related fields.
+The epidemiologic orientation to health and disease, as well as basic descriptive and analytic aspects of epidemiology will be covered in this covered.

+and analytic aspects of epidemiology, will be covered in this course designed for students in health education-related fields.